srcshelton/gentoo-ebuilds/README.md

 * virtual/bitcoin-leveldb
     * Be more flexible about necessary dependencies
 * virtual/mta
-    * Add optional USE flags to control which MTA will be installed
+    * Add optional USE-flags to control which MTA will be installed
 * virtual/os-headers
     * Also accept sys-kernel/raspberrypi-headers as an acceptable os-header
 * virtual/tmpfiles